stevenyangUO/portfolio/README.txt

-This repository holds the portfolio repository for Steven Yang student ID 300250780 labs for the CSI 3140 course.
-All files pertain to the various lab requirements for this course during the Spring/Summer 2024 term, beginning May 2, 2024.
+This repository holds the portfolio repository for Steven Yang student ID 300250780 for the CSI 3140 course.
+All files pertain to the various requirements for this course during the Spring/Summer 2024 term, beginning May 2, 2024.